tuanvnguyen556/Search_Engine/README.md

 You will be given the top 5 urls if there are enough urls for 5 otherwise it will give you the top amount the lookup can find

+Inverted Index:
+object with positions
+stashing 1 GB of dict memory into a file